atomicdata-dev/atomic-data-docs/src/interoperability/upgrade.md

 - Make sure that when the user requests some URL, that you return that resource as a JSON-AD object (at the very least if the user requests it using an HTTP `Accept` header).

 Don't feel obliged to implement all parts of the Atomic Data spec, such as Collections and Commits.

+If you need any help, get in touch in our [Discord](https://discord.gg/a72Rv2P)